Kahreiru/OnkoDICOMSegDemo/readme.md

 8. Click Start
 9. Wait for processing to complete as this may take several minutes
 10. Once complete, click 'Load Segmentations'
-11. Open the Segmentation Folder
+11. Open the segmentations folder saved in the same directory as the loaded dicom image set
 12. Select Desired Segmentations to display (for this demo, lung segmentations will show)
 13. View segmentations on each axis by dragging the sliders up and down on the image views
 14. To disable the segmentations on the views